-In addition to finding better directions for systematic effect adjustments, we recommend another important improvement over the SVD adjustment.
+In addition to finding better directions for source effect adjustment, we recommend another important improvement over the SVD adjustment.
 Instead of completely subtracting all variation in the chosen direction (as is done with the usual SVD approach), we only subtract the subpopulation means of the data projected on the given direction.
-This preserves any variation in this direction that is not caused by systematic effects, instead of squashing out all structure in this direction as is done by subtracting the first PC direction (particularly dangerous in SVD contexts since the first PC direction is chosen to contain "maximal interesting structure").
+This preserves any variation in this direction that is not caused by source effects, instead of squashing out all structure in this direction as is done by subtracting the first PC direction (particularly dangerous in SVD contexts, since the first PC direction is chosen to contain "maximal interesting structure").
 In Figure 1, this corresponds to shifting the subpopulations so that they overlap, instead of projecting the data onto a single line.
-This is especially important when there are directions (e.g. particular genes) where there are BOTH important bias and biological effects.
-Allowing overlap will keep as much as possible of the biological effects.
-However, there may be biological effects that are still so confounded with the bias effects that they may be diminished by this adjustment.

-While FLD is very effective for the hypothetical data shown in Figure 1, it has less desirable properties for more realistic data contexts like microarrays, as is shown in Figure 2.
+While FLD is very effective for the toy data shown in Figure 1, it has less desirable properties for more realistic data contexts like microarrays, as shown in Figure 2.
 In particular, FLD has poor performance in High Dimension, Low Sample Size (HDLSS) contexts.
 This problem not only arises for microarray data, but also appears in other statistical contexts such as medical image analysis, and chemometrics.
 HDLSS data pose a very serious challenge to most classical statistical multivariate analysis settings (such as FLD), because the first step in those analyses ("sphering the data" by multiplying by the root inverse covariance matrix) fails, since the covariance matrix is not full rank.
-This point is illustrated in Figure 2A, which shows a different hypothetical example, this time in 50 dimensions/genes.
+This point is illustrated in Figure 2A, which shows a different toy example, this time in 50 dimensions.
 The data are all simulated Gaussian, with independent components and unit variance.
 All of the mean vectors are zero, except in the first component where there are 20 data points (shown as plusses) with mean +2.2, and 20 data points (shown as circles) with mean -2.2.
 The projections of these 50 dimensional vectors onto the first component is shown in Figure 4A, as "jitterplots" (meaning random heights are used to provide visual separation of the points, Tukey and Tukey 1990), with smooth histograms (see Wand and Jones 1995) overlaid.
 While the subpopulations are clearly separated in this plot, it can be quite challenging to find this direction because of the relatively high noise level and high dimensionality (a familiar situation in microarray analysis).